ulrikstrid/ligo/gitlab-pages/docs/tutorials/optimisation/examples/README.md

 ## Switching between the dialects

 By default, all the scripts run CameLIGO contracts.
-To change this behavior, set the `syntax` variable in `truffle-config.js` to one of `ligo`, `mligo`, or `religo`.
+To change this behaviour, set the `syntax` variable in `truffle-config.js` to one of `ligo`, `mligo`, or `religo`.
 You would need to re-run your migrations to deploy the new contracts to your development network (run `npx truffle migrate --reset` to do it).